artistic image of people standing on a map of the world

 • Duration: One Year

-• Start Date: September 2024
+• Start Date: September 2026

 You can also study this course:

-Our MSc Migration Studies: Policy and Practice course offers you the opportunity to develop your skills and capabilities in professional practice or policymaking focused on issues of migration and working with migrant populations.
-You will gain a range of skill sets to work with diverse migrant and minority populations; or to obtain employment with specialist agencies who support migrant and minority communities.
+Our course offers opportunities to enhance your capabilities in professional practice or policymaking focused on migration issues.
+You will gain a range of skill sets to work with diverse migrant and minority populations or to obtain employment with specialist agencies supporting these communities.

 Hope for Justice Logo

-The Modern Slavery Awareness course is designed to equip people who are specialists in their own field with relevant, comprehensive and practical guidance, to increase the number of victims identified and improve the response and help offered.
+All Migration Studies students will automatically be enrolled on the Modern Slavery Awareness course delivered by experts from Hope for Justice.
+The course is designed to equip people who are specialists in their own field with relevant, comprehensive and practical guidance, to increase the number of victims identified and improve the response and help offered.
+It is CPD-accredited and you will receive a CPD certificate when you pass.

 What facilities can I use?